jaanga/terrain-r2/readme.md

 ## Access to Data

-You have four ways to access the data for your own use.
-These methods will be described in detail in due course.
+You have numerous  ways to access the data for your own use.
+These methods will be described in greater detail in due course.

+### Simple linking

+You may link directly to the Jaanga Terrain heightmap data PNG files and use these files as data sources.
+All that is require is that you add the line `heightMap.crossOrigin = 'Anonymous';` to any images in your JavaScript file.

+For a simple demo, see: <http://theo-armour.github.io/theo-armour.testing/png-tms7-viewer-3d-features/r1/template-png-tms7-viewer-3d.html>

+### Embed in `iframe`

+If you need more complex user interface - using jQuery and other libraries - you might consider embedding the Jaanga Terrain script in an iframe.

+For a simple demo, see: <http://theo-armour.github.io/theo-armour.testing/png-tms7-viewer-3d-features/r1/png-tms7-viewer-3d.html>

+### Fork to GitHub Only

+If you need full access to the data but do want to download gigabytes of data, you might consider forking the data to your GitHub online gh-pages repository only.

+Download just a few heightmaps for building and testing your scripts.
+Once finished, upload your script to the gh-pages repository where it can access the entire data set.

 ### Fork or download to local machine

-### Fork to GitHub Only

-### Embed in `iframe`

-### Simple linking
+Of course, if you with you can fork or download a zip file with the entire Jaanga Terrain data set.
+It's all open data.

 ## Acknowledgements

-Much of the data used in Jaanga Terrain started life here started lifw aboard the International Spce Station as part of the Shuttle Radar Topography Mission (SRTM):
+Much of the data used in Jaanga Terrain started life aboard the International Space Station as part of the Shuttle Radar Topography Mission (SRTM):

 Wikipedia: [Shuttle Radar Topography Mission]( http://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission )